Immigration and Protection Tribunal: Oral hearings

-Decisions and Further Appeals
+Decisions and further appeals

-The majority decision of the IPT shall prevail, and where there is an even split the appeal will be decided in favour of the claimant.
+The majority decision of the members of the IPT prevails, and where there is an even split the appeal will be decided in favour of the claimant.

 Appeals are restricted to questions of law.
 Any party to an appeal that has been decided by the IPT who is dissatisfied with the outcome can, on a point of law with the leave of the High Court, appeal to the High Court on that point of law.